First direct detection of an RR Lyrae star conclusively associated with an intermediate-age cluster: Discussion

-The large uncertainty in extinction makes other configurations possible.
-At the highest limit of extinction (hottest and brightest position) the unresolved binary lies inside the IS.
-In this case, any MS companion would be consistent, only varying the implied luminosity of the RRL primary which would be in the range $25\lesssim L/L_\odot\lesssim35$.
-This scenario would be consistent with predictions from \citet{Bobrick2024} who used MESA stellar-population synthesis models including binary interactions to reproduce the production of young and metal-rich RRL stars.
-In their simulations, binary-made RRL stars are formed from evolved stripped-RGB stars and have surviving \emph{main sequence} companions with masses between $0.65$ and $1.9\,M_\odot$ and luminosities $15\lesssim L/L_\odot\lesssim 35$.
+The MS-companion scenario would be consistent with predictions from \citet{Bobrick2024} who used MESA stellar-population synthesis models including binary interactions to reproduce the production of young and metal-rich RRL stars.
+In their simulations, binary-made RRL stars are formed from evolved stripped-RGB stars and have surviving MS companions with masses between $0.65$ and $1.9\,M_\odot$ and luminosities $15\lesssim L/L_\odot\lesssim 35$.
 Initial masses for binary-made RRL stars are found to be in the range $0.95$--$2\,M_\odot$ with mild mass ratios between $1.0$ and $1.55$.
 Because the primary is the star that becomes an RRL after ascending the RGB, its initial mass correlates with the age of the population.
-Since the mass ratios do not span a very large range, \citet{Bobrick2024} point out that the secondary mass also roughly correlates with age, with systems younger than $3~Gyr$ having companion masses larger than $1\,M_\odot$.
-This would be consistent with our Trumpler~5 RRL for extinctions at the upper end range allowed by uncertainties and with luminosities at the higher end of the range predicted by \citet{Bobrick2024}.
+Since the mass ratios do not span a very large range, \citet{Bobrick2024} point out that the secondary mass also roughly correlates with age, with systems younger than 3~Gyr having companion masses larger than $1\,M_\odot$ and luminosities $L>1.5L_\odot$.
+This would be consistent with the Trumpler~5 RRL and G19 extinction and with luminosities at the higher end of the range predicted by \citet{Bobrick2024}.
+It should be noted, however, that alternative scenarios of binary-made RRL formed after the binary system merges during the common envelope phase are also possible (Mateu et al. in prep.).
+Quantitative predictions and the relative efficiency of these channels are being tested as they depend on binary evolution parameters difficult to be constrained such as the critical values for mass transfer stability, mass loss parameters, among others.

-The last possible case arises if the unresolved binary is placed at the lowest limit of extinction, (coolest and faintest position).
-In this scenario, the only possible companion is an RGB star with more than $\sim30\,L_\odot$.
-Although this scenario has been proposed to explain Yellow Straggler stars (YSS, see next subsection) a companion with such a high luminosity and low temperature ($\sim 3500\,K$) would produce an excess in the SED of the observed RRL star at wavelength $\lambda>1\, \mu m$, a feature which is not observed.